DamienIrving/teaching/utas_climate_lecture.md

 In this way a steady flow from west to east (the Westerlies) associated with the Ferrel cell is created at about 45° latitude.

+> **Why does our weather in Hobart tend to come from the west?**
+>
+> Due to the mid-latitude westerlies that arise due to the Ferrel cell and Coriolis force.

+### Eddies

+In the tropics,
+the Hadley cell is the major mechanism by which the energy from the sun is transported polewards.
+In the mid-latitude it's [eddies](https://earth.nullschool.net) associated with the jet stream...

+> **Why is Melbourne famous for experiencing four seasons in one day?**
+>
+>

 ## Ocean circulation